Club 328

 Club 328 was a British air charter operator based at Southampton Airport.
-It operated business jets and charters.
+It operated executive jets for on-demand charters.

-In October 2007, Club 328 was purchased by South of France-based operator/broker PlaneChartering.

-Club 328 Limited held a United Kingdom Civil Aviation Authority Type B Operating Licence; it was permitted to carry passengers, cargo and mail on aircraft with fewer than 20 seats and/or weighing less than 10 tonnes.
-Club 328 Limited was a subsidiary of Corporate Jet Services Limited.

 History

 Originally established in 2002 as Calljet, the airline subsequently operated under the names Ourjet and Bookajet.
-It was rebranded as Club 328 in 2004, and owned a Geneva, Switzerland-based subsidiary, Club Airways International.
+It was rebranded as Club 328 in 2003, and owned a Geneva, Switzerland-based subsidiary, Club Airways International.
+Club 328 Limited was a subsidiary of Corporate Jet Services Limited.
+Club 328 Limited held a United Kingdom Civil Aviation Authority Type B Operating Licence; it was permitted to carry passengers, cargo and mail on aircraft with fewer than 20 seats and/or weighing less than 10 tonnes.

 Club 328 signed a deal with security provider, Veritas International Consultants, to provide chaperones for some of its high-profile customers.

-Re-branded as PlaneChartering in October 2007, the Club 328 name ceased to exist in 2008.
-PlaneChartering went bankrupt in June 2008, with its Air Operator Certificate being revoked by the UK CAA.
+In October 2007, Club 328 was purchased by South of France-based operator/broker PlaneChartering, PlaneChartering went bankrupt in June 2008, with its Air Operator Certificate being revoked by the UK CAA.